alan-turing-institute/github-pm-training/ch01agile/03issues.md

+---
+title: Issue tracking in Github
+---

-Practical Session 1: Issue Tracking In Github
+# Practical Session 1: Issue Tracking In Github
 =============================================

 In groups of four, trainees should form teams to work on a pretend project.